anonymous-ai-researcher/www2025/README.md

 - Original Text:

 - Page 2: This paper focuses on the computation of syntax-restricted modules...
-- Page 3: Uppercase letters A and B denote concept names Uppercase letters C and subsequent letter in the alphabet represent general concept
+- Page 3: Uppercase letters A and B denote concept names.
+Uppercase letters C and subsequent letter in the alphabet represent general concepts.

 - Corrected Text: